LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Terraformer.md

 As an action, the Genasi can expend at least 2 Genasi Essence to summon a "Terra Quake."
 This ability creates a massive shockwave  in a 30-foot cone.
 Grounded creatures within the cone must make a Strength saving throw or be carried 30 feet away, taking 2d6 Bludgeoning + Ed4 force damage based

-## Level 4 -  Fortitude (2 Essence)
+## Level 4 - Earthen Fortitude (5 Essence)

 The Genasi's connection to the ground grants them enhanced fortitude.

-As a reaction, the Genasi can create a barrier between themself and a target attempting to deal damage to the Genasi.
-Expend 2 Genasi Essence as a reaction to resist a source of damage that would normally incapacitate or incapacitate the Genasi.
+As a reaction, the Genasi can resist a source of damage that would normally incapacitate or incapacitate the Genasi.
 They endure the damage without falling unconscious or being incapacitated.